Frequently Asked Questions

 Why do students go to Counseling Services?

 Students consult UCS for a wide range of problems and concerns.
 Among the matters that bring students to counseling are adjustment difficulties, problems in relationships, situational crises, depression, anxiety, eating disorders, and substance abuse.
-More details are available at BC related information.
+Additional campus resources are available at BC related information.

 Is there a charge?